DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 	- Safe Word: marzipan
 - There is an provocative, erotic performance.
 - Moto invites us all to talk.
 He has tracked down an individual (Mark) who is responsible for destroying his home world.
 He needs help working a lead in this district.
+	- Mark and Moto used to be friends/allies.
+He believes he can be redeemed.
+Mark was driven by the loss of his family.

 *Short Rest*